Pranavisree/College-website-clone/README.md

 A responsive front-end clone of a college website using **HTML**, **CSS**, and **JavaScript**.

+## Features

+- Responsive design for mobile and desktop views
+- Navigation bar with dropdown menus
+- Image slider/banner section
+- Cards for departments and quick links
+- Footer with contact info and social media ico

 ## 🔍 Overview

 This project replicates my college website with multiple pages including: